Niagara Falls station (New York, 1978–2016)

 Niagara Falls station is a former Amtrak railroad station in Niagara Falls, New York.
 Operating from 1978 to 2016, it was replaced by the current Niagara Falls station.
 During its time, it was the western end of the Empire Corridor and served the Empire Service, Maple Leaf, and Niagara Rainbow lines.

 The building was originally a freight warehouse for Lehigh Valley Railroad, built in 1959.
-The station opened for Amtrak on October 29, 1978, marking the return of the first passenger rail service to Niagara Falls since 1964.
-After its replacement as a station on December 6, 2016 it now serves as a train servicing and crew facility.
+The station opened for Amtrak on October 29, 1978, marking the return of the first passenger rail service to Niagara Falls, New York since 1961.
+After its replacement as a station on December 6, 2016, it now serves as a train servicing and crew facility.
 It is located at Willard Avenue and 27th Street on the outskirts of town, about three miles from Niagara Falls and the city's downtown.

 History

 Early stations

 Rail service arrived in Niagara Falls around 1840, when the Buffalo and Niagara Falls Railroad completed the connection to Buffalo.
 As the town grew, prompted by the Erie Canal, the Niagara Falls Suspension Bridge, and the Niagara Falls Hydraulic Power and Manufacturing Company, rail service increased.
 Eventually, three different passenger stations were operating at the same time.
 New York Central Railroad, which took over the Buffalo and Niagara Falls Railroad, built a new station downtown at Falls Avenue and 2nd Street in 1851.
 The Erie Railroad built its own station a block away at Niagara Street and 2nd Street.
 In 1887, New York Central built a new Union Station at Depot and 10th Avenue near the Suspension Bridge and the U.S. Customhouse; this became the city's main station and at its peak served ten different railroads.

 New York Central's original downtown station burned down in 1888, and was replaced with a new Italianate facility.
 Erie Railroad shuttered its downtown station in 1901; the structure was relocated to 4th Street and was eventually demolished in 1930.
 In 1961, New York Central shut down its downtown station.
 Both it and the Union Station were demolished in 1964, ending passenger rail service to Niagara Falls for 14 years.